 Seed STUDIO Reading, with IMMA Residency artist Clodagh Emoe and guests, is a series of events exploring our connectedness with the natural world touching on urgent issues of our biodiversity crisis, nature deficient disorder and the climate crisis.
 The event invites participants to wander and wonder; comprising of a short orientation on site followed by a reading by invited experts/writers from their own work and conversation.

-There are three Seed STUDIO Reading sessions, each with a different expert/author who reads from their own work.
-Participants are welcome to attend one or all three events.
-This is a free ticketed event and places are allocated on a first come first served basis.
+Each Seed STUDIO Reading hosts a different expert/author who reads from their own work.
+Participants are welcome to attend one or all events.
+This is a free event and places are allocated on a first come first served basis.
 Seed STUDIO has its home in Studio 14 at IMMA.
-Book your place here.

 Seed STUDIO Reading Dates & Times: